 On July 25, 2017, we announced the receipt of a positive Type C written response from the Division of Metabolism and Endocrinology Products of the FDA.
-In light of updated information submitted to the FDA regarding apabetalone, including: human exposure, clinical dosing and established acceptable safety margins.
+In light of updated information submitted to the FDA regarding apabetalone, including: human exposure, clinical dosing and established acceptable safety margins, the FDA is allowing us to include U.S. patients in Phase 3 studies, including the BETonMACE trial.
 We agreed to make adjustments to the existing BETonMACE study protocol and to update the Investigator's Brochure and the Informed Consent Documents.

 On March 19, 2018, we announced that recruitment in the BETonMACE study has successfully surpassed the planned enrollment target of 2,400 patients.
-When 75% of the planned 250 MACE events, being 188 events in total, have occurred, a sample size reestimation analysis ("SSRA") was planned.
-Subsequently, it was determined that a SSRA will no longer be performed given the current expectation for BETonMACE trial completion and that conducting such an analysis at this stage would offer no practical value and would also cause a statistical penalty in regards to final powering of the trial.
+When 75% of the planned 250 MACE events, being 188 events in total, had occurred, a sample size reestimation analysis ("SSRA") was planned.
+Subsequently, it was determined that a SSRA would no longer be performed given the current expectation for BETonMACE trial completion and that conducting such an analysis would offer no practical value and would also have caused a statistical penalty in regards to final powering of the trial.

 On June 14, 2018, we announced that we received confirmation from the FDA that BETonMACE, if successful, is likely to support the filing and approval of a New Drug Application ("NDA").
 The statistical analysis plan and proposed endpoints were reviewed and accepted by the Division of Cardiovascular and Renal Products ("DcaRP") of the FDA.
 The exact indication for approval will be reviewed by the FDA, and will be driven by the study's results.
+Notwithstanding the foregoing, no U.S. patients were required; therefore, no U.S. patients were enrolled.

-The independent Data and Safety Monitoring Board ("DSMB") for the BETonMACE trial completed planned safety reviews of the trial in August 2016, December 2016, March 2017, June 2017, November 2017, February 2018, August 2018 and December 2018 and recommended that the study should continue as planned without any modifications and noted that no safety concerns were identified.
-The DSMB may conduct additional periodic reviews.
+The independent Data and Safety Monitoring Board ("DSMB") for the BETonMACE trial completed nine planned safety reviews of the trial between August 2016 and March 2019, and recommended that the study continue as planned without any modifications and noted that no safety concerns were identified.
 We, the clinical steering committee, and all investigators remain blinded to the study data.